 where δ is dpi as a fraction of the dpi range.
 The mean μ* and the variance σ of the absolute values of the EEi from the 100 trajectories were used as a measure of sensitivity (Cuntz et al., 2015).
 The Elementary Effects simulations and calculations were done using the R packages “sensitivity V1.15.2“ (Pujol et al., 2017) and ”SoilR" (Sierra et al., 2014).

 To evaluate how the uncertainty in the models’ parameters affects the mean age and the mean transit time of the species evaluated, a Monte Carlo Simulation (MCS) analysis was performed.
-This method involves repeated model realizations of a random selection of parameter values within the assumed parameter space (Parkinson & Young, 1998).
-We used only the most influential parameters in the models output to propagate the uncertainty.
-The variability associated with each parameter has been derived from Klein & Hoch (2015) for P. halepensis and Ogle & Pacala (2009) for A. rubrum and P. taeda.
-We assumed that these parameters come from independent Gaussian distributions.
+This method involves repeated model realizations of a random selection of parameter values (Parkinson & Young, 1998).
+The standard deviation associated with each parameter has been derived from Klein & Hoch (2015) for P. halepensis and from Ogle & Pacala (2009) for A. rubrum and P. taeda (Table 2).
+Then we ran 1000 MCSs for estimating the corresponding standard deviation of the mean age and mean transit time of the NSC for the whole tree and for each carbon pool.
+Just the most influential parameters of each model were re-sampled assuming they come from independent Gaussian distributions.
 This assumption of independence is potentially limiting given that the MCS analysis would yield different results if there were covariance between the parameters.
-However, the degree of association between parameters is unknown to us, but if better information on their correlation would be available, this uncertainty could be re-estimated.
+However, the degree of association between parameters is unknown to us.
+If better information on their correlation would be available, this uncertainty could be re-estimated.

 Results